Athera Biotechnologies raises MSEK 55 with the help of Sciety

 “Athera chose to work with Sciety as they have an effective process for capital acquisition, combined with specialist competence within life science and a strong network of investors.
 With the help of Sciety, Athera could quickly execute a new share issue.
 Both the management and owners are very satisfied with the cooperation,” states Carina Schmidt, CEO of Athera Biotechnologies.

 Athera develops anti-inflammatory medicine to treat vascular disease and conditions with major medical requirements, with a focus on the pharmaceutical candidate ATH3G10.
 The main shareholders are Industrifonden, Östersjöstiftelsen and Linc AB.
 Athera has just now completed a new share issue with Sciety.

-Sciety is an investor network with a focus Swedish growth companies within life science.
+Sciety is an investment syndicate with a focus on Swedish growth companies within life science.
 If you wish to receive news about investment possibilities and invitations to presentations by companies’ management – apply here.